 Cut-end or the conventional wet mop is popular because of it’s low initial cost.
 This, however is a false economy.
 Due to their poor performance characteristics, cut end mops leave gaps, trail of lint and loose threads.
 Since cut end mops cannot be laundered, they remain dirty and are usually thrown away long before their life is over.

-Headbands are avilable in 1″ for quick-change type handles and finishing applications and 5″ widths for scrubbing.
+Headbands are available in 1″ for quick-change type handles and finishing applications and 5″ widths for scrubbing.

 The 5″ headband is compatible with quick-change and Kwik Grip handles.
 Headbands are constructed of a synthetic mesh material to allow for quick drying of yarns and provide non abrasive scrubbing.
 Extra stitching assures durability.